consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 ```

 - the `agent-id` key SHALL match the `agent-id` presented in the signed request.
 - the `token` SHALL be a string which Authorized Agents SHALL present in subsequent authenticated requests.
+PIPs SHOULD generate this token using a cryptographically secure source such as `libsodium`'s CSPRNG.
+Authorized Agents SHALL treat this token as an opaque string.

 Agents SHALL present this token as an HTTP Bearer Token in any request made against resources **on the same domain** this request was submitted to.